bggodigbe/bggodigbe.github.io/_pages/publications.md

 ======
 with Chin Man Chui & Chih-Liang Liu, *Applied Economics,* 2018 [(Link)](https://www.tandfonline.com/doi/abs/10.1080/00036846.2018.1486992) <br>

-This study examines whether firms with network central boards of directors behave differently from other firms in terms of financial reporting quality.
-We find that earnings quality among firms is low when board networks are channels of incorrect information transmission (including earnings management information) and for firms whose directors are awarded equity-based compensation have connections through boardroom networks, but earnings quality is better for firms with good performance in spite of their networks.
-These results are robust to controlling for firm information environment, growth, size, age, leverage, performance, volatility in firm operations, and corporate governance.
+This study examines whether firm networks can serve as a medium  to propagate financial reporting behavior.
+We find that earnings quality among firms is low when board networks are channels of incorrect information transmission (including earnings management information).
+Earnings quality is better for firms with good performance in spite of their networks.
+These results are robust to controlling for firm information environment and governance quality.